Midwestern

 Linda’s Midwestern Pot Roast

 Once you cook pot roast in this manner, you will always want to make it this way.
-It’s fall-apart tender.
-The secret to good pot roast is coating it with flour and browning it well before baking.
+Linda's Midwestern Pot Roast is fall-apart tender.

 -